Ada-Developers-Academy/LessonPlanning/lessons/02_attributes_inheritance.md

   end
 </code></pre>

-Is the equivalent to setting `attr_reader: name`.
-But `attr_reader: name` doesn't do us much good now unless we have the ability to also write (create) the attribute for our Person instance.
+Is the equivalent to setting `attr_reader :name`.
+But `attr_reader :name` doesn't do us much good now unless we have the ability to also write (create) the attribute for our Person instance.

 <pre><code>
   class Person